Welcome Touch_stand alone

 First, I'll ask you how you are and what you're looking for in the session.

-Then we'll come to an agreement to respect each other's boundaries and communicate honestly.
-(These are skills that can take time to build, and touch therapy sessions are a great way to practise!)
+These are skills that can take time to build, and touch therapy sessions are a great way to practise.

-With this in place, everything that happens in the session should feel comfortable and sustainable for both of us - and if it doesn't, we speak up as soon as we realise, and we change things around.
+This means that everything that happens in the session should feel comfortable and manageable for both of us - and if it doesn't, we speak up as soon as we realise, and we change things around!

-The idea is for you to feel safe, grounded and free to invite the kinds of platonic touch and connection that feel most rewarding to you.
+The idea is for you to feel safe and grounded, and free to invite the kinds of platonic touch and connection that feel best to you.

 Then what happens?

-While we're doing that, we can chat, put some music on or share friendly silence - whatever you prefer.
+We can chat, put on some music or share friendly silence - whatever you prefer.

-Equally, you might choose to spend some or all of your session not in physical contact but talking through any barriers you face to experiencing platonic touch, and ways to access more touch in your everyday life (or in future sessions with me).
+Also, you might choose to spend some or all of your session talking through any barriers you face to experiencing platonic touch, and ways to access more touch in your everyday life (or in future sessions with me).

-Touch, and talking about touch, can sometimes bring on an emotional release, especially if it's been a while.
+Touch, and talking about touch, can sometimes release emotion, especially if it's been a while.
 So please know that laughing and crying in a cuddle session are both fine!

 Bring your true self - that's who I want to meet.